Deeraj-G/CSE-13S/asgn7/README.md

 Got `node_print` from the asgn7 pdf by Dr. Long

-Got the idea to do the if/else statement for `n->oldspeak` from tutor Eric Hernandez in `node.c`
+Got the idea to do the if/else statement for `n->oldspeak` from tutor Eric Hernandez in `node_create`

 Used the bitwise operators and shifts code for `bv_set_bit`, `bv_clr_bit`, and `bv_get_bit` from the example provided by Dr. Long in the CSE 13S Code Comments `bv8.h` file